A problem solving technique to define a problem, challenge or opportunity and to generate ideas.

 13. We are now concerned about selection criteria.
 You need to have three or four.
 These can be decided ahead of time or you can involve the group.
 If there are only two criteria use a C-Box.
 If there are more use the following procedures.

-14. We still don't want to finalize our decision.
+14. We still don't want to finalise our decision.
 Now we want to ask, "Are their two or more of the ideas that could be combined to better meet the criteria?"

 15. Are there combinations that should be considered?